TRAINING METHODS

 Conditioning comes in many forms such as stretching, calisthenics, and resistance exercises.
 These are necessary to prevent injuries by becoming stronger and more flexible.

 Additionally, bone and limb conditioning exercises are accomplished through bone on bone limb conditioning (kote-kitae, ashi-gitae), as well as makiwara practice.
-This is not for young children as their bones, tendons, and tissues are still growing and developing.

 CONTACT DRILLS: